 Dissident’s collective experience ranges from producing, directing, editing, financing, and consulting for projects that run the gamut of the cultural landscape.
 Feature films such as Beautiful Losers, Kurt Cobain About A Son, and Favela Rising all documented precise watershed moments in the aesthetic advancement of the visual arts, music history and cultural education––picking up many prominent awards along the way.
 Having cut our teeth founding a seminal punk rock club along with underground radio + video programs, Dissident now applies that same sensibility and approach to creating youth-culture oriented print and video campaigns for the some of the world’s most iconic brands.

 Collaboration is the very heart of our creative engine.
 From realizing the vision of avant-garde giant Robert Wilson in creating video portraits with Brad Pitt, Johnny Depp, Sean Penn + others, to providing a high definition platform for video artist Tony Oursler to develop his work with Japanther, to producing the musical marriage of Steve Fisk + Benjamin Gibbard, Dissident ensures that the collaborative output is always greater than the sum of its independent parts.
-This truism is replicated across the spectrum of form and media as witnessed in our engagements with visual artist and thinker Dan Graham, puppet master Phillip Huber of Being John Malkovich fame, and Michel Gondry’s primary sculpture and prop-master Timothy Rossiter.
+This truism is replicated across the spectrum of form and media as witnessed in our engagements with visual artist and thinker Dan Graham, puppet master Phillip Huber of Being John Malkovich fame, pop star Lady Gaga and the estate of Bruce Conner.

 The media Dissident produces relates seamlessly across multiple platforms.
 Our content has been displayed and deemed equally at home in the world’s most prestigious art museums, opera houses and film theatres, as it has in street-culture ‘zines, fashion glossies, television broadcasts, online portals and retail environments.
 We have designed and executed media installations both indoor and outdoor throughout North America, South America, Europe, Asia and Australia.